Click on any Blue Goose marker along the blue trail to learn more about the individual refuge and its location. Click anywhere to continue.

 In the 1830s, the U.S. government forced tens of thousands of Cherokee, Choctaw, Chickasaw, Seminole and Muskogee tribespeople to move hundreds of miles west from their ancestral homes in the Southeast to present-day Oklahoma.
 Members of those tribes traveled by foot, horse, wagon, railroad or steamboat along various routes, some of which are now designated as the Trail of Tears National Historic Trail.
 The network of trails stretches across 5,043 miles in nine states.
 Many of the native people died along the way.

 Today, several national wildlife refuges are situated roughly along the Trail of Tears.
 Because rivers have meandered or been dammed and channelized since the late 1830s, the scene along the way today is not precisely what the tribespeople saw.
-But the refuge terrain along the trail today embodies the natural landscape they encountered.
+But the obstacles they endured along the trail are embodied in today’s refuge terrain.

 “The Trail of Tears is one of the more despicable episodes in this nation’s history,” says Rick Kanaski, the U.S. Fish and Wildlife Service’s Southeast Region historic preservation officer who regularly consults with Native American tribes on land management matters.
 “The loss of family, land and culture for each of the affected tribes is incalculable.
 The pain and grief still echoes throughout Indian Country.
 Remembering and accurately portraying the history surrounding the Trail of Tears and the cost to the tribes is a start toward healing.”